 Little-known fact: Cruiser bikes are complimentary and allow you to explore the area on two wheels.

 7. Mural Dining Room

 Why go: Tucked in the Jackson Lake Lodge, this fine-dining room offers authentic western cuisine.

 Main attraction: Floor-to-ceiling panoramic windows offer views of the Tetons.

-Why go: See Grand Teton National Park from a totally different perspective on a float trip that takes you down 10 miles of the Snake River.
+Why go: See Grand Teton National Park from a totally different perspective on a wild and scenic raft trip that takes you down 10 miles of the Snake River.

-Tip: Choose a lunch or dinner float for epic food, scenery and wildlife-viewing or sign up for a non-meal float.
+Tip: Choose a lunch or dinner float for epic food, scenery and wildlife-viewing or sign up for a non-meal trip.